tychonievich/cso1-s2022/markdown/pa07-smallc.md

 When you submit **do not include main** in your file.
 You are welcome to add it for testing, but remove it before submitting.

-> The submission server is configured to test your code and give preliminary feedback within 15 minutes of recieving a submission.
+> The submission server is configured to test your code and give preliminary feedback within an hour of receiving a submission.
 We encourage you to submit each time you think you've completed one of the functions so that you can verify that it is working according to our tests.

 # `void capitalize(char *s);`